airbytehq/airbyte/docs/integrations/sources/typeform.md

 3. On the source setup page, select **Typeform** from the Source type dropdown and enter a name for this connector.
 4. Click `Authenticate your Typeform account` by selecting Oauth or Personal Access Token for Authentication.
 5. Log in and Authorize to the Typeform account.
-6. **Start date** - Date to start fetching Responses stream data from.
+6. **Start date (Optional)** - Date to start fetching Responses stream data from.
+If start date is not set, Responses stream will fetch data from a year ago from today.
 7. **Form IDs (Optional)** - List of Form Ids to sync.
 If not passed - sync all account`s forms.
 8. Click **Set up source**.
 <!-- /env:cloud -->